-Check-in Policy - Hotel requires a credit/debit card authorization upon check-in for incidentals, this will place a hold on your funds.
-If you don’t provide a credit/debit card, a cash deposit is required upon check-in for incidentals.
+Check-in Policy - Hotel requires a credit card authorization upon check-in for incidentals, this will place a hold on your funds.
+Guests are welcome to pay cash upon checkout, although a valid credit card must be provided upon check-in.

 Convention Policy - Individuals attending a convention cannot book this property for their stay.
 If found attending a convention, guests may be subject to higher room rates upon arrival.